Pfirewire/weywot-java-fundamentals-assessment/README.md

 ## Setup

-1. Clone this repo to your `IdeaProjects` directory
+1. Copy the clone address of this repo to your clipboard.
+1. Open up intelliJ and choose "Checkout from Version Control" or New->Project From Version Control->Git
-1. Open the project in IntelliJ
+1. Paste the github clone address.
-1. Configure IntelliJ
-   - Mark the `src` directory as the sources root (right click on `src` -> "Mark Directory as...")
-   - Configure the project sdk (File -> Project Structure), Choose 1.8 or 9
-1. Create a branch named `firstname-lastname` with your first and last names
+1. Create a branch named `firstname-lastname` with your first and last names.
+See https://java.codeup.com/appendix/git/branching/ if you need directions to create a branch.
 1. Write your code and commit on your branch, but don't push your branch until the assessment is over
+1. Ensure that all of your commits happen before the deadling.
-1. When the assessment is over, push your branch to GitHub. **Don't push until the assessment is over**.
+1. **Don't push until the assessment is over**.
 1. Verify that your branch is present on GitHub.

 ## Problems